Distillation of Indistinguishable Photons

 \hypertarget{sect:results}{\textit{Results--}} The central question we wish to answer is whether one can engineer the schematic diagram Fig.~\ref{fig:distillation_cartoon} with a suitable number $n$ of photons, and linear optical components in the black box, so that the output state has less error than Eq.~\eqref{eq:single-photon-mixed}, upon a suitable post-selection.
 If one can do this, the process can be repeated indefinitely until arbitrary accuracy (i.e. $\epsilon$ is arbitrarily small).

 From our studies, this in fact defines a large class of optical circuit of varying numbers of photons and linear optical components.
 We however will focus our attention on the `best' performing that we found (where here best has a precise meaning, in terms of the number of photons required to distill a photon to some particular accuracy).
 Indeed, there is scope for the discovery of improved circuits.
-We will assume all components and detectors are perfect, so that the only source of error is in the photon generator.
+We will assume all components and detectors are perfect, so that the only source of error is in the photon generator, but discuss such errors in App.~\ref{sect:errors}.

 The circuit of present interest is shown in Fig.~\ref{fig:n_3_circ}, composed of three rails (each taking one incident photon), and three beamsplitters, two which are symmetric, and one which is asymmetric, biased to higher reflectivity (to stay in same mode).
 Note permutations of this circuit also perform identically (keeping the angle of the middle beamsplitter $\tan^{-1}\sqrt{2}$).